BradleyCulley/bradleyculley.github.io/_posts/2025-05-24-mont-saint-victoire.md

 A freshly woken mind<br/>
 from a midday nap projected<br/>
 onto the ill-defined edges,<br/>
-the windy country roads and spacious<br/>
+the windy country roads,
-fields between the homesteads<br/>
+and spacious fields between the homesteads<br/>

-white cloud and blue mountain<br/>
+White cloud and blue mountain<br/>
 float in muted synchrony<br/>
 beyond the sunshine hamlet<br/>
 and its aqueduct<br/>